compose-x/ecs_composex/docs/extras.rst

 same permissions.

-**However**, for the database as an example, which creates a Secret in AWS Secrets Manager, which we would then expose to the service with the *Secrets* attribute of the **Container Definition**, ECS ComposeX will specifically add that secret to that container only.
+**However**, for the database as an example, which creates a Secret in AWS Secrets Manager, which we would then expose to the service with the *Secrets* attribute of the **Container Definition**, ECS Compose-X will specifically add that secret to that container only.
 Equally, for the services linked to SQS queues or SNS topics (etc.), the environment variable providing with the ARN of the resource, will also only expose the value to the container set specifically.